What is morality? Where does it come from? How does it work?

 Here’s the full, open access, paper; and you can find versions of the questionnaire on the OSF page.
 Also, here’s a summary of the strengths of MAC and the weaknesses of MFT.

-We are currently using the MAC-Q to investigate the genetic and neuroanatomical basis of morality, to investigate the relationship between morals and politics, and to collect cross-cultural data on moral values.
+We have used the MAC-Q to investigate the genetic and neuroanatomical basis of morality, to investigate the relationship between morals and politics.

 image.jpg